GDPR Compliance and Data Privacy at Honeit

-This is meant to give an overview about GDPR and what steps Honeit is taking.
-However, this information is not meant to be legal advice in any way and we suggest that you consult a legal professional if you have any questions about GDPR for your business.
+This document provides an overview of the GDPR and outlines the steps Honeit is taking.
+However, this information is not meant to be legal advice in any way, and we suggest that you consult a legal professional if you have any questions about GDPR for your business.

 WHAT IS HONEIT DOING ABOUT THE GDPR?

 Every Honeit Client also has the responsibility to ensure that they are acting in accordance with the new GDPR legislation.
-As data controllers also, Honeit Clients are responsible for maintaining the lawful processing of personal data of their customers.
-To meet these standards, we recommend (at minimum) following steps:
+As data controllers also, Honeit Clients are responsible for maintaining the lawful processing of personal data belonging to their data subjects or candidates.
+To meet these standards, we recommend (at minimum) following these steps:

-- Make sure your terms of service, privacy and your cookie policy are up to date, and you inform your customers correctly which of their personal data you intend to use and for what purposes.
+- Make sure your terms of service, privacy, and your cookie policy are up to date, and you inform individuals clearly which of their personal data you intend to use and for what purposes.

 - You must ensure that stored personal information is accurate and protected.